 Firecrawl connects to the same automation platforms you're probably already using with Octoparse:

 Zapier & Make: Create workflows that trigger scraping automatically.
-Set it up once and forget it - way better than Octoparse’s manual exports.
+Set it up once for automated workflows.

 n8n: Use the visual workflow builder with Firecrawl's pre-built nodes.
 Drag, drop, connect - no coding required.
 Read more about Web Scraping with n8n and Firecrawl here.